Python Integration

 - The

-Python module (built from Rust using PyO3) - PyTorch
+psychePython module (built from Rust using PyO3) - PyTorch

 - Transformers library

-- Other required Python dependencies
+- Other required Python dependencies via

 Development Workflow

-Python module.
+When you enter the dev shell, it compiles the Rust extension that provides the psyche Python module.
 If you modify any Rust code in the Python extension or its dependencies, you must exit and re-enter the dev shell to recompile the extension.

 We recommend running commands directly through the dev shell without entering it, which will recompile the extension as needed.

-For example, to run the train
+For example, to run the train program using python:

-nix develop .#dev-python --command cargo run --features python --example train -- \
+nix develop .#dev-python --command just train-model-python \

 --model emozilla/llama2-20m-init \